austinr1028/CPP-Template/README.md

 ```

 **Note:**
-OS X users may need to export:
+OS X users (using the apple clang compiler) may need to export:

 ```bash
 $ export SDKROOT=$(xcodebuild -version -sdk macosx Path)
 ```

-If using the apple clang compiler

 ## Compiling and running